Skip to main content

 Let's be honest upfront: Swarmia and CodePulse are more alike than different.
 Both prioritize team health over individual surveillance.
 Both believe in developer-friendly metrics.
 If you're comparing them, you're already on the right track—neither will turn you into a micromanagement shop.

 This isn't a hit piece on Swarmia.
 They've built a thoughtful product focused on developer experience.
-Instead, this guide explains where our approaches diverge so you can make the right choice for your team.
+But if you're reading this, something prompted you to look around.
+Maybe it's the limited dashboard customization, pricing tied to GitHub seats you don't all use, or features that feel half-finished.
+This guide explains where our approaches diverge so you can make the right choice for your team.

 "The best engineering analytics tool is the one your team actually uses.
 Neither Swarmia nor CodePulse will help if it sits unopened in a browser tab."